|

 Reference: The Half Doll, Lorrin, Vol. 4, pg.
 25.

 Size: 6 1/2" h.
-Condition: Excellent.

 P133

 From Pauline's collection.
 Pre-1939.
 Half doll head.
 This sweet little country girl half doll head has a red and white decorated bonnet with a red rosette covering her blond hair.
 Her hat is tied under her chin with wide red ties and a big red bow.
-She was most likely intended as a powder puff handle.
+She was most likely intended to be used as a powder puff handle.
 Great detail for such a little half doll.

 Maker: Unknown, Germany.